Cold Mountain (film): Critical response

-Cold Mountain was met with overall positive reviews from critics, with Zellweger's performance receiving widespread critical acclaim.
-According to review aggregator Rotten Tomatoes, 70% of 231 critics gave the film a positive review, with an average rating of 6.70/10.
-The site's critics consensus states: "The well-crafted Cold Mountain has an epic sweep and captures the horror and brutal hardship of war."
-On Metacritic, the film was assigned a weighted average score of 73 out of 100 based on 41 critics, indicating "generally favorable reviews."
+Cold Mountain opened to positive reviews from critics, with Law, Kidman and Zellweger's performance receiving widespread critical acclaim.
 Audiences surveyed by CinemaScore gave the film an average grade of B+ on scale of A+ to F.

-Roger Ebert gave the film three stars out of four, noting that "It evokes a backwater of the Civil War with rare beauty, and lights up with an assortment of colorful supporting characters."
+Movie critic Roger Ebert gave the film three stars out of four, noting, "It evokes a backwater of the Civil War with rare beauty, and lights up with an assortment of colorful supporting characters."
 Richard Corliss, film critic for Time, gave the film a positive review.
 He called it "A grand and poignant movie epic about what is lost in war and what's worth saving in life.
 It is also a rare blend of purity and maturity—the year's most rapturous love story."
-In his movie guide, Leonard Maltin gave the film 3 1/2 stars out of 4, writing "Minghella's adaptation of the Charles Frazier best-seller captures both the grimness of battle and the starkness of life on the home front in the South," and concluded the film was "Meticulously crafted" with "First-rate performances all around."
+In his movie guide, Leonard Maltin gave the film 3 1/2 stars out of 4, writing "Minghella's adaptation of the Charles Frazier best-seller captures both the grimness of battle and the starkness of life on the home front in the South," and concluded the film was "meticulously crafted" with "first-rate performances all around."

+Top ten lists

+Cold Mountain was listed on many critics' top ten lists of 2003.